flintlib/flint/doc/source/flint.rst

 .. function:: void flint_throw(flint_err_t exc, const char * msg, ...)

-    Throws an error of type ``exc`` with message ``msg`` and aborts via :function:`flint_abort`.
+    Throws an error of type ``exc`` with message ``msg`` and aborts via :func:`flint_abort`.
 The printing back-end function is
-    :function:`flint_fprintf`, and so it allows for printing of FLINT types as well.
+    :func:`flint_fprintf`, and so it allows for printing of FLINT types as well.